davmac314/dasynq/doc/USAGE.md

 spinning in a tight loop when the problem occurs; however, there are no very satisfactory solutions that do not require significant and intrusive changes to the program.

+On systems without a suitable timer interface - in particular, systems without POSIX timers, including Mac OS X up to at least 10.11.6 and OpenBSD up to at least 6.1 - there is no distinction between `MONOTONIC` and `SYSTEM` timers.
+On these systems you should use only relative timers and be aware that timers may not function correctly if the system time is adjusted.

 The event loop may not function correctly in the child process after a fork() operation (including a call to child_proc_watcher::fork).
 It is recommended to re-create the event loop in the child process, if it is needed.